XuHu0529/SAGS/README.md

   We use the jupyter notebook to perform segmentation.
 Please refer to `segmentation.ipynb` for instructions.

 Some tips:
+- `--gd_interval`

+  Not all views need to decompose Gaussians.
+For common scenes, 4 or 5 decompositions are enough.

 ## TODO
 - [ ] Refine the code implementation of Gaussian Decomposition.
 The current codes are a little time-consuming.